Private Physiotherapy Treatment at New Victoria Hospital

 Neuro physiotherapy service is provided in conjunction with Heads Up!

-Conditions such as pelvic floor weakness and incontinence, coccydnia, diatasis recti abdominus experianced after giving birth.
+At New Victoria Hospital, we treat conditions such as pelvic floor weakness and incontinence, coccydnia and diatasis recti abdominus experienced after giving birth.
 We also provide advice on lifting and feeding positions.
 Find more information on the Postnatal Physiotherapy page.

 The MummyMOT is a postnatal 6-week check that tests the muscles of the tummy and pelvic floor.
 Performed by our Specialist Women’s Health Physiotherapist and it is recommended for all women after having a baby.
 It includes: